Do You Know What Mental Illness Feels Like?

 We often hear the clinical terms used by doctors and other professionals to identify the symptoms of mental illnesses but if someone hasn’t gone through it, would they recognize it?
 Often, clinical terms don’t do justice to what life with a mental illness feels like.

 We know that two people with the same diagnosis can experience the same symptom and describe it in very different ways.
 Understanding the signs of a mental illness and identifying how it feels can be confusing — and sometimes can contribute to ongoing silence or hesitation to get help.
 It’s important for people to talk about how it feels to live with a mental illness.
+Visit places like Sorobey Psychology in Edmonton if you need help managing the symptoms of your mental health condition.

 May is Mental Health Month and Mental Health America of Licking County (MHALC) is raising awareness of the importance of speaking up about mental health issues.
 We know that mental health issues are common and treatable, and help is available.
 But not everyone knows what to look for when they are going through those early stages, and many experience symptoms differently.
 We all need to speak up early — Before Stage 4 — and in real, relatable terms so that people do not feel isolated and alone.